What does the German Supply Chain Act regulate?

 Risks for companies from a European supply chain law

-There are also concerns regarding the uncertainty of legal terms and the possibility of civil lawsuits.
 Medium-sized enterprises could suffer particularly from the requirements of a European supply chain law, as they may not have the resources to meet these requirements.
+The Omnibus revision was partially driven by concerns regarding the administrative burden on SMEs as parts of the supply chain of larger companies.

-To meet the corporate due diligence requirements of both the German Supply Chain Act and the upcoming EU directive, companies need a holistic overview of their social and environmental impact along the supply chain.
-WifOR is already considering the requirements at EU level to enable companies to build on current solutions when the CS3D comes into force.
+To meet the corporate due diligence requirements of both the German Supply Chain Act, companies need a holistic overview of their social and environmental impact along the supply chain.
+Beyond compliance, the analysis supports corporate risk assessment, providing a basis for resilience.

 How can WifOR support companies in dealing with the Supply Chain Act?